 As of January 2013, all new homes must be installed with SANS compliant Ceiling Insulation products.
 The Westen Cape has been zoned to install Ceiling Insulation, achieving an R-value of 3.70, including ceiling and roof.

-- AEROLITE INSULATION one of the most popular Roof Insulation products worldwide.
-In fact, one of the most important reasons for this is that Aerolite has one of the best fire ratings in the world.
+- AEROLITE INSULATION is one of the most popular Roof Insulation products worldwide.
+One of the most important reasons for this is that Aerolite has one of the best fire ratings in the world.

 - The Aerolite Thermal Insulation properties are cutting edge.
 For a cool home in summer and a warm home in winter, Aerolite is great.

-- Aerolite also has great acoustic properties.
-So you get an insulation product that has great thermal insulation properties as well as soundproofing benefits.
+- Aerolite also has excellent acoustic properties.
+So you get an insulation product that has excellent thermal insulation properties as well as soundproofing benefits.